Diversity, Equity and Inclusion in Food Studies

 In acknowledgment of structural inequalities and their repercussions, we commit to applying principles of diversity, equity and inclusion in all areas of our work.

-We will produce an annual report of our progress in applying these values in the administration of this program and use the report to shape future work.
+We will will report annual on our progress in applying these values in the administration of this program and use the report to shape future work.
+See our 2021 report here.

 We offer the following resources for those who join us in this work.
 Please contact us to suggest additions to these lists.